How to Successfully Conduct Amazon Product Research

 - Product and listing quality distribution

-With DataHawk, doing an Amazon Market Research to understand your Competitive Landscape and analyze your competitors in detail is made easy.
-That's done instantaneously upon starting monitoring a Keyword that represents your target niche in two ways:
+With DataHawk, doing Amazon market research to understand your competitive landscape and analyze your competitors in detail is made easy.
+You can do this instantaneously when starting to monitor a related keyword that represents your target niche in two ways:

-- DataHawk’s advanced marketing analytics features provide you with an in-depth Amazon market analysis of the product ranking for that Keyword on Amazon through Key Performance Indicators (KPIs) such as their Average and Median Price, Number of Reviews, and Rating.
-Maximum, Minimum, Low Quartile (lowest 25% percentile), and High Quartile data are also presented.
-Beyond giving such market research on a broad basis, DataHawk allows you to see how those KPIs vary by page as well, which is tremendously helpful as you crawl your way from low ranking pages to page 1 – and believe me, the differences can be gigantic.
+- DataHawk’s advanced marketing analytics features provide you with an in-depth Amazon market analysis of the product ranking for that keyword on Amazon through key performance indicators (KPIs) such as their average and median price, number of reviews, and ratings.
+Maximum, minimum, low quartile (lowest 25 percentile), and high quartile data are also presented.
+Beyond giving such market research, DataHawk allows you to see how those KPIs vary by page as well, which is tremendously helpful as you crawl your way from low ranking pages to page 1 – and believe me, the differences can be substantial.

-- DataHawk also allows you to browse through the 200-300 products that usually index in the first 20 browsable pages of an Amazon search query, quickly and easily by using instant filters on desired ranges of Price, Number of Reviews, and Rating, sorting the results on an ascending or descending order, and applying tags or labels.
-If you're interested in monitoring a competing product in detail, you can elect to track it and its performance will be collected on a daily basis by our tool.
-Tracking a product with DataHawk notably allows you to follow its Keywords rankings and changes in its KPIs (Price, Reviews, Rating, Best Sellers Rank) while getting an estimate of its monthly sales.
+- DataHawk also allows you to browse through the 200-300 products that usually index in an Amazon search query’s first 20 browsable pages.
+You can do this quickly and effortlessly by using instant filters on desired price ranges, the number of reviews, and ratings, sorting the results in an ascending or descending order, and applying tags or labels.
+If you are interested in monitoring a competing product in detail, DataHawk allows you to track it, along with its performance.
+Tracking a product with DataHawk enables you to follow its keyword rankings and changes in its KPIs (price, reviews, rating, best sellers rank), all while getting an estimate of its monthly sales.
 You can leverage DataHawk’s Amazon sales dashboard to have your numbers on your tips.

-Mapping out your competitive landscape and knowing it by heart is only that way that you will be well-armed to best position your product.
+Mapping out your competitive landscape and knowing it verbatim is the only way to be and stay well-armed to best position your product.
 Not to brag, but there’s a reason 8 out of the top 10 Amazon FBA Aggregators use DataHawk!

-- Identify a set of mid-tail Keywords (3 words) that best represent your product, and best reflect high-converting search queries for it, when taking into consideration its features, price, and quality- in other words, its overall positioning.
+- Find a set of mid-tail keywords (three words) that best represent your product and best reflect high-converting search queries for it while taking into consideration its features, price, and quality.

-- Dig deep into those Keywords and analyze them by leveraging a tool like DataHawk.
-By tracking those Keywords on DataHawk, you would get their monthly Search Volume estimate and data from the market research.
+- Dig deep into those keywords and analyze them.
+By tracking those keywords on DataHawk, you can get their monthly search volume estimate and data from the Amazon market analysis tool.

-- Analyze how the pricing is structured for each Keyword while mainly focusing on page 1 median prices.
+- Analyze how the pricing is structured for each keyword while mainly focusing on page one median prices.

 - Set your target price.